KeithRussel/redditminimal/README.md

 Stacks that I used listed below.

 - All data is generated from reddit api
+- HTML
+- CSS Module (styling each component)
+- Javascript
 - ReactJS
 - Redux Toolkit
-- CSS Module (styling each component)
 - Surge sh (Deployment for frontend/static sites)

 ## Features